Creating a small business marketing strategy using analytics data

 Step Three: Finding your audience

 One of the more exciting ways analytics data can drive your small business marketing strategy is when it comes to promoting your best content.
-For example, if you enable remarketing audiences in Google Analytics you’ll be able to retarget website visitors on Google AdWords.
+For example, if you enable remarketing audiences in Google Analytics you’ll be able to retarget website visitors on Google Ads.

 This could be as simple as hitting everyone who comes to your site with an ad prompting them to reconsider.
 Or it could be more sophisticated, perhaps targeting users who abandoned a purchase or download midway through the process.

 As well as remarketing audiences in Google Analytics, we also recommend adding social media tags to your website.
-Facebook is often a good bet for small businesses because it has the best range of ad products and you can usually run campaigns for less money than you would need to spend on LinkedIn or even Google AdWords.
+Facebook is often a good bet for small businesses because it has the best range of ad products and you can usually run campaigns for less money than you would need to spend on LinkedIn or even Google Ads.